Email: Board of Education

 Mary holds a BS from Central Michigan University in Business Administration and Psychology, and a MA from Michigan State University in Child Development.
 Mary has worked in the healthcare industry as well as investment banking.
 After moving to Okemos, she changed careers to focus on children, her true passion.
 While at MSU, she studied autism and inclusion, and curriculum and teachers’ best practices.
 Mary managed a multi-site research program and mentored many undergraduate students.
 She worked at MSU’s Child Development Labs in East Lansing and Haslett, conducting assessments, analyzing and interpreting data, and working with teachers and administration.
 Mary created and implemented optimal standard practices, protocols, and procedures within each of her positions.
 Currently, she is working on her doctorate in a joint degree program at CMU.

-Mary and her husband, Rani, have four daughters, one OHS graduate and 3 more that will surely follow in their sister’s footsteps.
+Mary and her husband, Rani, have four daughters, one OHS graduate, and 3 more that will surely follow in their sister’s footsteps.
 Rani is a PM&R physician and specializes in brain injury.
 Their favorite thing to do with their daughters is to travel and discover new places.
-She currently serves as Secretary to the Board.
+She currently serves as President to the Board.
 Her term of office expires December 31, 2022.

 Melanie C. Lynn ( Email Mrs. Lynn )